-iWork Pages document file definition and linked programs information.
+iWork Pages document file definition and linked programs information and files.

 is used by following type(s):

 |This suffix is related to iWork documents, openable solely in Apple iWork.|